statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ###Annex I

-####The 2014 prohibited list World Anti-Doping Code
+####The 2015 prohibited list

+World Anti-Doping Code

-Date of entry into force: 1 September 2014
+### Date of entry into force: 1 January 2015

-In accordance with Article 4.2.2 of the World Anti-Doping Code, all *Prohibited Substances* shall be considered as “Specified Substances” except Substances in classes S1, S2, S.4.4, S.4.5, S6.a, and *Prohibited Methods* M1, M2 and M3.
+In accordance with Article 4.2.2 of the World Anti-Doping Code, all *Prohibited Substances *shall be considered as “*Specified Substances*” except Substances in classes S1, S2, S.4.4, S.4.5, S6.a, and *Prohibited Methods *M1, M2 and M3.

 ####Substances and methods prohibited at all times (in- and out-of-competition)